 After the intra-head adjustments, the taxpayers can set off remaining losses against income from other heads.

-Given below are few more such instances of an inter-head set off of losses:
+Given below are few restrictions for inter-head set off of losses:

 It is important to understand that any losses should first be set-off against the income from the same head.
 Such loss can only be set-off against incomes from other heads only when there is no income in the relevant head or the loss is more than the income under that head.